microsoft/InventorySample/README.md

 ---
-topic: sample
+page_type: sample
 languages:
   - csharp
+  - xaml
 products:
   - windows
   - windows-uwp
+description: Demonstrates how to use the latest UWP capabilities for LOB scenarios in Desktop apps.
+The sample is based around creating and managing customers, orders, and products for the fictitious company VanArsdel.
 ---

 # VanArsdel Inventory Sample